 In this post, we’ll be looking at free shipping in greater detail.
 We’ll discuss how it works and how to make it work for your store.

-Quick announcement: starting from October 1st until October 31st, Printful’s offering free shipping for all orders to France and Germany that are fulfilled in our Europe facility!
+Quick announcement: starting from November 1st until November 30th, Printful’s offering free shipping for all orders to Denmark, Estonia, Finland, Latvia, Lithuania, and Sweden that are fulfilled in our Europe facility!

 You can either keep the extra profit for growing your store, or use it as an opportunity to test out some of the strategies discussed below.

 For all of you already selling in France or Germany, this could be your chance for a little ecommerce experimentation.
 And for those of you only thinking about making your way into the European market, this could be a great way to start!

 1. The psychology behind free shipping